just1dreamer/rpi-base/secure database user.md

-when we create a user it has no privileges yet, so we grant. make a plant what the user need. my user is for connecting a program to the database, so i need only "SELECT" "INSERT INTO" "UPDATE" if something is wrong i can log in with a root user and delete ("ALTER")
+when we create a user it has no privileges yet, so we grant. make a plan what the user need. my user is fro connecting the program to the database, so i need only "SELECT" "INSERT INTO" "UPDATE" if something is wrong i can log in with a root user and delete ("ALTER")

 we connect the user privileges to a table, so we need one, and a database that can store the table.